 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 State Priority 1-Basic Services (Local Indicator): 1.
-A. Teachers in the LEA are appropriately assigned and fully 100% of teachers are appropriately assigned and fully credentialed in the subject area for the 100% of teachers are appropriately assigned and fully credentialed in the subject area for the
+A. Teachers in the LEA 100% of teachers are appropriately assigned and fully credentialed in the 100% of teachers are appropriately assigned and fully credentialed in the 100% of teachers are appropriately assigned and fully credentialed in the

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 credentialed in the subject area and for the pupils they are teaching (SARC/HR Department) pupils they are teaching. pupils they are teaching.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 are appropriately assigned and fully credentialed in the subject area and for the pupils they are teaching (SARC/HR Department) subject area for the pupils they are teaching. subject area for the pupils they are teaching. subject area for the pupils they are teaching.
 1. B. Pupils in the LEA have sufficient access to the standards-aligned instructional materials (SARC/Williams Resolution for Board) 100% of students have sufficient access to standards-aligned instructional materials.
-100% of students have sufficient access to standards-aligned instructional materials 1.C.
-School facilities are maintained in good repair (SARC / FIT) N/A - Non-classroom based; no student facilities N/A - Non-classroom based; no student facilities State Priority 2- Implementation of State Academic Standards (Local Indicator): 2.
-A. The implementation of state board adopted academic content and performance standards for all students (Dashboard) Assignment Work Record (AWR) - 100% of grade level standards assigned; teacher grades student proficiency toward standard in each course or content area each learning period Assignment Work Record (AWR) - 100% of grade level standards assigned; teacher grades student proficiency toward standard in each course or content area each learning period with at least 75% of standards met by the end of the school year for each student 2.
-B. How the programs and services will enable English learners to access the CCSS and 33% of EL students are at or above grade level in math and reading 36% or higher of EL students are at or above grade level in math and reading
+100% of students have sufficient access to standards-aligned instructional materials 100% of students have sufficient access to standards-aligned instructional materials 1.C.
+School facilities are maintained in good repair (SARC / FIT) N/A - Non-classroom based; no student facilities N/A - Non-classroom based; no student facilities N/A - Non-classroom based; no student facilities State Priority 2- Implementation of State Academic Standards (Local Indicator): 2.
+A. The implementation of state board adopted academic content and performance standards for all students (Dashboard) Assignment Work Record (AWR) - 100% of grade level standards assigned; teacher grades student proficiency toward standard in each course or content area each learning period 100% or more of grade level standards assigned; teacher grades student proficiency toward standard in each course or content area each learning period; proficiency toward standard TBD (awaiting benchmark results) Assignment Work Record (AWR) - 100% of grade level standards assigned; teacher grades student proficiency toward standard in each course or content area each learning period with at least 75% of standards met by the end of the school year for each student 2.
+B. How the programs and 33% of EL students are at or above grade 60% of EL students are at or above grade 36% or higher of EL students are at or